Adulting: How to Make Your Rented Gaff Feel Like a Home

-Start with a deep clean, and then look at the finer details.
-Shower curtains, towels and bathroom mats come in tons of different colours and patterns, and are a cheap way to update the room and make it feel like yours.
+Start with a deep clean and then look at the finer details.
+Shower curtains, towels and bathroom mats come in tons of different colours and patterns, and are a cheap way to update the room with a personal touch.

 Get some sophisticated decals, or wall stickers, which are a great way to temporarily personalise a bland bathroom and cover up any grouting.

-Finally add some greenery and get some nice storage jars and baskets for cotton wool balls, toiletries and other essentials, all little touches that will take it from grimy to gorgeous in no time.
+Finally, add some greenery and nice storage jars and baskets for cotton wool balls, toiletries and other essentials, all little touches that will take it from grimy to gorgeous in no time.

 It’s probably time to sort out your living room.
 If the sofa and chairs have removable covers, wash them and replace any tired flat cushions with some brightly coloured new ones.
 Remember, throws are your friend.
 They hide everything.